Slovenia in the Junior Eurovision Song Contest 2015: At Junior Eurovision

 The final was broadcast in Slovenia on TV SLO 1 with commentary by Andrej Hofer.
 The Slovenian spokesperson, who announced the Slovenian votes during the final, was Nikola Petek.

 Final

-Lina was wearing a white dress with a blue ribbon and a heart on the side of it.
-There was a huge snowflake on the bottom of the stage, and snow was falling in the backdrop during the entire performance.
+Lina wore a white dress with a blue sash and a pink heart on the side of it.
+A huge snowflake appeared on the stage floor, and snow was falling in the backdrop during the entire performance.
 "Prva ljubezen" is a wintry love story, so a huge castle and pine trees covered in snow decorated the backdrop throughout the entire song.
-Dry ice and a windmachine were used during her performance.
+Dry ice and a wind machine were used during her performance.